amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

   - **Major releases: breaking changes.** Major changes that change (breaks) how the API worked before.
 For instance, removed functions.
   - **Minor releases: new features**.
 Changes that keeps the API working as before and adds new functionality.
   - **Patch releases: bug fixes**.
-Patches doesn't add functionality nor removes/changes functionality.
+Patches don't add functionality nor remove/changes functionality.
 It's scope only to bug fixes.

-You can specify on the `package.json` how packages can be updated.
+You can specify in the `package.json` how packages can be updated.
 You can use `~` for updating patches. `^` for upgrading minor releases and `*` for major releases.

 ![SemVer Breaking.Feature.Fix](/images/semver-major-minor-patch-breaking-feature-fix.png)